On August 9th, Amanda and I set out on a journey of a lifetime through 9 spectacular states…

 Cities visited: Miami, Orlando, Los Angeles, Santa Monica, San Bernardino, Barstow, Las Vegas, Kingman, Flagstaff, Albuquerque, Santa Fe, Amarillo, Oklahoma City, Tulsa, St. Louis, Carbondale and Chicago

-In August 2023, I returned to the US to visit a dream destination; Alaska!
-But since Alaska is an exclave, I’ve given it its own category.
+In August 2023, I returned to the US to tick off another dream destination: Alaska!
+But since Alaska is an exclave, I’ve given it a category of its own.
 Click here to read more!